dtsdwarak/blog/collections/_posts/2019-08-05-nVidia-Does-Hate-Linux.md

 5368709120 bytes (5.4 GB, 5.0 GiB) copied, 1.2505 s, 4.3 GB/s
 ```

-Total wattage of the CPU came about 220W, for which 450W Corsair SMPS also fit the bill.
-The one-fucked-up-decision I did was to get a nVidia based Graphics Card!
+Power consumption of the CPU came about 220W, for which 450W Corsair SMPS also fit the bill.
+The one-fucked-up-decision I took was to get a nVidia based Graphics Card!

 While I didn't know earlier that [nVidia hated Linux](https://www.reddit.com/r/linuxmasterrace/comments/50n99n/why_nvidia_is_so_unfriendly_with_linux/), I definitely didn't expect the support to be this bad.
 I didn't want to compromise on my CPU's display refresh rate and I made sure I got a graphics card that gave [4k resolution with 60Hz refresh rate](https://www.geforce.com/hardware/desktop-gpus/geforce-gt-710/specifications).

 I flashed my drive with Ubuntu MATE 18.04.2 LTS and all was well until I upgraded my desktop to the latest nVidia 430.26 driver.
-While my resolution was still showing 60Hz at 3840x2160 4k resolution, I was seeing my screen getting torn by the subsequent frames that it tried to process.
-Thanks to nVidia, Freesync(or GSync as they call it) was [not supported with HDMI](https://forums.geforce.com/default/topic/1094573/geforce-drivers/freesync-with-hdmi/).
-After a bunch of trials, I had to downgrade the resolution to a more comfortable QHD 2560x1440 resolution.
+Even when I was able to set 60Hz refresh rate for 3840x2160 4k resolution, I was seeing my screen getting torn by the subsequent frames that it tried to process.
+Thanks to nVidia, Freesync(or GSync as they call it) was [not supported with HDMI](https://forums.geforce.com/default/topic/1094573/geforce-drivers/freesync-with-hdmi/) too.
+After a bunch of experiements, I had to downgrade to a more comfortable QHD 2560x1440 resolution.

 MATE Desktop complicates this by failing to detect the window scaling factor.
 (Setting within the `mate-tweak` tool.).